petercommand/BokChat/README.md

 ```

-To run the progrm, type
+To run the program, type
 ```
 ./rlhsu_server -p 6667
 ```